-To become a certified behavioral health peer support specialist (CBHPSS), you have to be over 18 and be diagnosed with a mental illness and/or substance use disorder.
+To become a certified behavioral health peer support specialist (CBHPSS), you must be diagnosed with a mental illness and/or substance use disorder.
 You also have to have been in recovery for over two years (typically, this is shown by not being admitted to a hospital or rehab center for behavioral health issues, maintaining sobriety and wellness, and not being charged with a crime or serving jail time for two or more years).
 If a person meets these requirements, then they may go through specialized training in order to support individuals in the community that are currently struggling with mental illness and/or addiction.

-Training for peer supports can include "recovery talks" (learning how to successfully tell your story of recovery in an uplifting and cohesive manner), suicide prevention and reducing access to lethal means, crisis intervention, ethics, and diversity and inclusion training, among other vital topics.
-In MT, the required hours for training is 40, and this includes an examination.
-Peer supporters also have to go through a background check with the Department of Justice.
+Peer support training includes suicide prevention, reducing access to lethal means, crisis intervention, ethics, and diversity and inclusion training, among other vital topics.
+The training may include learning how to do a "recovery talk", which is a way to discuss your own story in a cohesive and appropriate manner-- a difficult, but important skill as a peer support specialist.
+In Montana, peer support training must be at least forty hours and include an examination.
+After passing the exam and completing the training, peer support specialists go through a background check with the Department of Justice.
 If a peer support has a history of being involved in the justice system, there is an appeal process to demonstrate that a person has been successful in following through with probation and refraining from further involvement with the penal system.
-Peer support specialists may then submit an application to become certified through the State, which costs a different amount from state-to-state.

-To maintain their certification in Montana, peer supporters complete 20 continuing education units per year, as well as having supervision from a licensed behavioral health professional (such as a licensed clinical social worker, licensed professional counselor, licensed addiction counselor, or psychologist).
-They are required to have one hour of supervision for every 20 hours of direct peer-support work.
-They must also be aware of how to write notes for insurance billing purposes.
-Peer support specialists also must uphold the code of ethics and refrain from unethical decisions when working with individuals in the community.
+After this process, peer support specialists submit an application and fee to the state that they reside in.
+To maintain their certification in Montana, peer support specialists must complete 20 continuing education units per year, as well as having supervision from a licensed behavioral health professional (such as a licensed clinical social worker, licensed professional counselor, licensed addiction counselor, or psychologist).
+They are required to have one hour of supervision for every 20 hours of direct peer support work.
+They must also be aware of how to write appropriate documentation for each peer support session.
+Peer support specialists must uphold the code of ethics and refrain from unethical decisions when working with individuals in the community.

 Here is a link to an infographic that takes a broader look at peer support across the nation, and contains information about Nationally Certified Peer Specialists (NCPSs).